-services underlying the performance obligation - We obtained and understood the revenue is transferred to the customer and the recognition process including determination transition method to be applied. of point of transfer of control and completion As the revenue recognition, due to the of performance obligation. significance of the balance to the financial - We performed test of details, on a sample statements as a whole, we regard this as a key basis, and examined the underlying customer audit matter. contracts. - We examined the disclosures made by management in compliance with the requirements of Ind AS 115.
-Conclusion: Our procedures did not identify any material exceptions.
+- We obtained and understood the revenue recognition process including determination of point of transfer of control and completion of performance obligation. - We performed test of details, on a sample basis, and examined the underlying customer contracts. - We examined the disclosures made by management in compliance with the requirements of Ind AS 115.

+Conclusion:

+Our procedures did not identify any material exceptions.